-The law does not confer an absolute monopoly with regard to use of a trademark.
+The law does not confer an absolute monopoly with regard to the use of a trademark.
 There is nothing actionable, per se, about copying and using another person's trademark.
-For instance, making and selling a coffee-table book of attractive logos, without permission of the trademark holders, would not constitute trademark infringement.
-Note that this is very different from copyright law - making and selling a coffee-table book of other persons' copyrighted photographs would certainly constitute copyright infringement.
+For instance, making and selling a coffee-table book of attractive logos, without permission of the trademark owners, would not constitute trademark infringement.
+Note that in this way the law of trademarks is very different from the law of copyright.
+Making and selling a coffee-table book of other persons' copyrighted photographs would constitute copyright infringement.

 In order to be liable for trademark infringement, in addition to showing valid ownership of a trademark, the plaintiff must prove the defendant's use in commerce and must show a likelihood of confusion among the consuming public.
-Making and selling a coffee-table book of attractive logos, then, would not be actionable as infringement because the activity would neither constitute a use of the logos in commerce, as the law understand it, nor would such usage likely confuse consumers as to the source of the book.
+Making and selling a coffeetable book of attractive logos, then, would not be actionable as infringement because the activity would neither constitute a use of the logos in commerce, as the law understands that concept, nor would such usage likely confuse consumers as to the source of the book.

-The "likelihood of confusion" analysis is required both in cases where the plaintiff and defendant use identical marks, and where the plaintiff and defendant use similar but slightly different marks.
+The "likelihood of confusion" analysis is required both in cases where the plaintiff and defendant use identical marks in different contexts, and where the plaintiff and defendant use similar but slightly different marks.
 Courts have articulated lists of various factors to consider in judging likelihood of confusion.
 In particular, evidence obtained through consumer surveys is highly persuasive in proving or disproving likelihood of confusion.

 Unlike copyrights and patents, which expire after a finite time, trademarks are capable of potentially infinite duration.
-This makes sense, because unlike art or inventions, trademarks are understood to not have value in and of themselves.
-Their only legally cognizable value comes from their use to build and profit from the reputation earned by the source of the products with which the trademarks have been used.
-Thus, so long as a trademark continues to be actively used in commerce, and so long as the source and mark remain linked, the trademark will not expire.
+This makes sense, because unlike art or inventions, trademarks are understood to lack inherent value.
+Their only legally cognizable value comes from their use to build and profit from the reputation earned by the commercial source of the goods or services marketed under the trademark.
+Thus, so long as a trademark continues to be actively used in commerce, and so long as the source and mark remain linked (e.g., by not losing distinctiveness), the trademark will not expire.

-By the same logic, trademarks may be lost at anytime if the source-mark link is broken.
+By the same logic, trademarks may be lost at anytime if the source/mark link is broken.
 Thus, naked licensing (also known as "licensing in gross") constitutes a defense to infringement.
 If the trademark owner allows a mark to be used by someone else, and the owner does not retain control over the quality of the licensee's products, the trademark protection vanishes.
 Similarly, assignment in gross is the sale of a trademark to another owner without the accompanying goodwill that the mark represents, resulting in the legal destruction of the trademark.
 Delivery of goodwill sufficient to sustain a trademark sale can generally be accomplished by transferring ongoing business operations or tangible assets that are associated with the mark.
 A trademark owner will lose a trademark through abandonment if the owner stops doing business under the mark and has no concrete plans to reinitiate it.
 The failure to police a mark, by not stopping others who are infringing upon it, also causes abandonment.
-The source-mark link can also be broken if the general public comes to use a trademark to refer to products of a certain kind, without regard to the brand.
+The source/mark link can also be broken if the general public comes to use a trademark to refer to products of a certain kind, without regard to the brand.
 In such a case, the mark becomes generic.
 This development, leading to the death of the trademark, is sometimes called genericide.
 Examples of marks that were once protected but then became generic include "aspirin," "escalator," and "thermos."